josiemundi/knative-eventing-blockchain-demo/README.md

 ### Deploy the subscriber for reply events and verify

-`030-test-display-service.yaml` - This deploys a Knative service that will be subscribed to the reply events.
+`030-test-display-service.yaml` - Deploys a Knative service that will be subscribed to the reply events.
 It uses the Knative event-display image.

-Deploy the simple display service, which is subscribed only to the reply messages.
+Deploy the simple display service, which is subscribed only to the reply messages.:

 ```bash
 kubectl apply -f 030-test-display-service.yaml